Facts About JCCC

 - More than 50 one- and two-year career degree and certificate programs prepare students to enter the job market in high-employment fields.

-- Eighty-nine percent of respondents to a survey of students who had completed a career program at JCCC in 2010-2011 indicated they were employed full-time, and 96 percent of their employers rated the overall job preparation their employee had received at the college as "good" or "very good."
+- Seventy-eight percent of respondents to a survey of students who had completed a career program at JCCC in 2011-2012 and were employed indicated they were employed full-time, and 92 percent of their employers rated the overall job preparation their employee had received at the college as "good" or "very good."

 - Continuing education classes are available to help county residents hone their working skills or acquire new ones, either for the jobs they hold now or to prepare for new careers.